Scottish Solutions

 What is a Debt Arrangement Scheme

-A Debt Arrangement Scheme is a formal solution backed by the Scottish Government.
+The Debt Arrangement Scheme (DAS) is a statutory debt solution available in Scotland and overseen by the Scottish Government.

-- You are worried about losing your home and assets through other solutions
+You are concerned about protecting your home or assets

 Advantages of a DAS: